Dean of Engineering Office

-Highly qualified thesis students, both at the MASc and PhD levels, could receive graduate research studentships (GRS) from their supervisors.
-Effective May 1, 2018, the minimum value of a GRS is $17,500/year for the MASc program and $22,647/year for the PhD program.
-The $22,647 is the minimum funding for a student in the PhD program and, based on performance, it is guaranteed for four years.
+Highly qualified full time thesis students, both at the MASc and PhD levels, will receive graduate research studentships (GRS) from their supervisors.
+Effective May 1, 2018, the minimum value of a GRS is $17,500/year for the MASc program and $23,043/year for the PhD program.
+The $23,043 is the minimum funding for a student in the PhD program and, based on performance, it is guaranteed for four years.

 A graduate student in the MASc or the PhD program could be assigned one or more teaching assistantship (TA) tasks each year.
-Each TA task involves 10 hours per week for one term.
+Each TA task involves an average of 10 hours per week for one term.
 Please refer to compensation rates on Finance's website.

 Faculty of Engineering Scholarships

 These scholarships are awarded by the Faculty of Engineering in recognition of special achievements of graduate students.
-They are normally offered on a term by term basis, at a value of $1,000/award (additional to income from other sources).
+They are normally offered on a term by term basis, at an average value of $1,000/award (additional to income from other sources).

 Government agency fellowships and awards